The 100 Scariest Movie Moments: List

-British 100 Greatest Scary Moments
+British Show "The 100 Greatest Scary Moments"

-In 2003 Channel 4 polled the British public for their "Greatest Scary Moments" as part of their 100 Greatest (TV series).
-On October 25 and 26 2003, the results were broadcast and presented by comedian Jimmy Carr.
-The list included entries from not just films, but TV programs, advertising and music videos as well.
+In 2003, UK TV Channel 4 polled the British public for their “100 Greatest Scary Moments" as part of their 100 Greatest TV series.
+On October 25 and 26, 2003, the results were broadcast and presented by comedian Jimmy Carr as “The 100 Greatest Scary Moments.”
+The list included entries from not just films, but TV programs, advertising, and music videos as well.
+This particular British show pre-dates the 3 US shows "The 100 Scariest Movie Moments,” "30 Even Scarier Moments,” and "13 Scarier Movie Moments” and the more recent series "The 101 Scariest Horror Movie Moments of All Time."

 Sequels

 Produced by Sharp Entertainment, 30 Even Scarier Movie Moments, a two-part sequel to this title, aired on Bravo and Chiller in October 2006, with Hostel topping the list.